HakloTECH/Hakqlo-App/README.md

 ## To make your localhost work in HTTPS protocol,
+when I test in dev-server there was no problem testing in localhost-http protocol so you can (should) ignore the following, it is only for ones who got interested.

 use the following command to enable https local hosting.

 Firstly, install mkcert. -> https://github.com/FiloSottile/mkcert (you can find some instructions for installing)